Aisha-Yusuff/WhatsCookingRESTAPI/README.md

 #### Node.js

 If you don't have Node installed, you will need to download nvm - the Node Version Manager first.
-You can find the installation instructions for the latest version on the [nvm Github repo](https://github.com/nvm-sh/nvm#installing-and-updating).
+You can find the installation instructions for the latest version on the [nvm GitHub repo](https://github.com/nvm-sh/nvm#installing-and-updating).

 Once, you've downloaded nvm, you can install Node using the following commands: